 26 Ought not the Christ to have suffered these things and to enter into His glory?”
 27 And beginning at Moses and all the Prophets, He expounded to them in all the Scriptures the things concerning Himself.

-But the two did not recognize Him.
-Perhaps His glorified appearance was altered, or He was covered or cloaked, but they were not expecting to see Him on this dusty road to Emmaus.
-The last they knew of, Jesus was in a tomb in Jerusalem.
+The two did not initially recognize Jesus, who they “knew” was dead.
+Perhaps His glorified appearance was somewhat altered, or He was covered or cloaked, but whatever the case, they were certainly not expecting to see Him on this dusty road to Emmaus.
+The last they knew of Him, Jesus was lying in a tomb in Jerusalem.

-Their eyes were open to Him as He broke the bread and blessed it, much like He did with His disciples a few days earlier at the Passover meal.
-They realized that the Holy Spirit burned like fire in their hearts as He spoke of the scriptures that prophesied that the Messiah must first suffer before being glorified, to atone for the sins of the world.
+Their eyes were opened to Him as He broke the bread and blessed it, much like He did with His disciples a few days earlier at the Last Supper Passover meal.
+They realized that the Holy Spirit burned in their hearts like fire as Jesus spoke of the scriptures that prophesied of the Messiah, that He first must suffer before being glorified to atone for the sins of the world.

-We do not know for sure which scriptures Jesus referred to, but likely they included David’s Psalm 22.
-Many of these verses have direct application to Messiah’s suffering on a cross 1,000 years later.
-Psalm 22 was also penned long before the cruel practice of crucifixion was used.
+We do not know which scripture verses Jesus referred to when speaking to them, but they likely included King David’s Psalm 22.
+Many of these verses have a direct application to Jesus’ suffering on a cross 1,000 years later.
+Psalm 22 was also penned long before the cruel practice of crucifixion was instituted.

-Some of the verses in Psalm 22 that foretell the crucifixion of Jesus are:
+Some of the verses in this Psalm that foretell of the crucifixion of Jesus are:

 14 I am poured out like water,

 And all My bones are out of joint;